-To celebrate this milestone year with us please join Elizabeth Blumenstock, the Festival Orchestra and Chorus, and distinguished soloists for a grand tour of Europe and beyond.
-Our itinerary includes the finest music by composers from across Europe, and works evoking cultures beyond.
+To celebrate this milestone year with us, please join Elizabeth Blumenstock, the Festival Orchestra and Chorus, and distinguished soloists for a grand tour of Europe and beyond.
+Our itinerary includes the finest music by composers from Europe and the Americas, and works evoking cultures beyond.
 We will be delighted by music written for the stage, choral works, solo concertos, Baroque-era folk music from both sides of the pond, an orchestral suite by J.S.
 Bach, and much more.
-Guest artists include soprano Sherezade Panthaki, folk specialist contralto Karen Clark, tenor Kyle Stegall, lutenist-director Stephen Stubbs, and harpsichordist-director Henry Lebedinsky.
+Guest artists include soprano Sherezade Panthaki, folk specialist contralto Karen Clark, tenor Kyle Stegall, Baroque dancer Justin Coates, lutenist-director Stephen Stubbs, Baroque harpist Maxine Einlander, and harpsichordist-director Henry Lebedinsky.
 Don’t miss this special 40th season!

 Tickets and subscriptions go on sale March 2020.
 If you do not already receive our mailings and would like a copy of our ticket brochure in early 2020, plus occasional email newsletters and more, please join our mailing list.

 Please consider a donation!
 Ticket sales cover a fraction of our costs.
 Interested in underwriting a concert or making a gift to celebrate our 40th year with us?
 Please click here for details.
 Donations in any amount are gratefully accepted.